iviamontes/city-cares/README.md

 # city-cares

-Solution for teaching kids in recylcing best practices
+Solution for teaching kids how to determine what is recyclable

 FRONTEND : [https://github.com/aperdomoll90/city-cares](https://github.com/aperdomoll90/city-cares)